I had the misfortune to not have received unconditional love from my mother as a child.

 In my adult life, I spent some time by myself, in a place where I had to walk for hours over mountains to get to the nearest small town.

-It helped that I was there growing a garden and rebuilding an old ruin, because I felt that I was finally being responsable for myself, which had a major positive influence on my self-worth.
+It helped that I was there growing a garden and rebuilding an old ruin, because I felt that I was finally being responsible for myself, which had a major positive influence on my self-worth.

 This time alone also helped me to really feel what I needed to do in order to feel accomplished in my life.
 And it allowed me to come to my own conclusions, without social pressure to conform or achieve.